EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 menu

-In this post you’ll learn what is translation memory, benefits, how translation memory works and definitions of related buzzwords such as “fuzzy matches,” “alignment,” and “context matches.”
+In this post you’ll learn more about what translation memory is, its benefits, how translation memory works and definitions of related buzzwords such as “fuzzy matches,” “alignment,” and “context matches.”

 What is Translation Memory?